learningequality/kolibri-docs/docs/contact.rst

 Technical issues
 ~~~~~~~~~~~~~~~~~

+Try reading the :ref:`Troubleshooting <support>` section of this guide first.

 In order to report  a technical issue, you can either use the *Support* category in our forum, or open up an issue report in our public software repository, following the guidelines:

 `github.com/learningequality/kolibri <https://github.com/learningequality/kolibri/>`__